tejaspant/ECE-661-Computer-Vision/HW7/README.md

 ## Training Data Set
 ---
 The image classifier has been trained on 5 classes of images, Beach, Buildings, Car, Mountain and Tree.
 Each class has 20 images.
+The training set images can be found in the folder training.

 ## Test Data Set
 ---
 The test set has 5 images for each class of images.
-The training and test set can be found in imagesDatabaseHW7
+The training and test set can be found in the folder testing.

 ## Instructions to Run
 ---